 Introduction

-In 2016, the Station donated a collection of 1,228 items to the Archives, contents of which include mostly agricultural documents from Taiwan before 1950 as well as four maps and thirty-five photographs.
-Among them, 116 documents that have been designated as important were returned to the Station following their digitization and preservation.
-In addition to agricultural journals and reports, these archival materials contain service reports, surveys, and statistical data from agricultural experimental farms in Taiwan, Japan, Korea, and the Philippines.
+In 2016, the Station donated a collection of 1,228 items to the Archives, fonds contents of which mostly include agricultural documents from Taiwan before 1950 as well as four maps and thirty-five photographs.
+Among them, 116 items that have been designated as documents of significance were returned to the Station following their digitization and preservation.
+In addition to agricultural journals and reports, these archival materials contain service reports, surveys, and statistical data from agricultural experimental farms in Taiwan, Japan, Korea, and the Philippines produced during the Japanese colonial period.
 These documents not only are of irreplaceable importance for the study of agricultural promotion, technological development, water resources, and plant diseases and insect pests in South Taiwan, but also leave a record of the modernization of agriculture in Taiwan during the early twentieth century under Japanese rule.

-In 2016, the Station donated a collection of 1,228 items to the Archives, contents of which include mostly agricultural documents from Taiwan before 1950 as well as four maps and thirty-five photographs.
-Among them, 116 documents that have been designated as important were returned to the Station following their digitization and preservation.
-In addition to agricultural journals and reports, these archival materials contain service reports, surveys, and statistical data from agricultural experimental farms in Taiwan, Japan, Korea, and the Philippines.
+In 2016, the Station donated a collection of 1,228 items to the Archives, fonds contents of which mostly include agricultural documents from Taiwan before 1950 as well as four maps and thirty-five photographs.
+Among them, 116 items that have been designated as documents of significance were returned to the Station following their digitization and preservation.
+In addition to agricultural journals and reports, these archival materials contain service reports, surveys, and statistical data from agricultural experimental farms in Taiwan, Japan, Korea, and the Philippines produced during the Japanese colonial period.
 These documents not only are of irreplaceable importance for the study of agricultural promotion, technological development, water resources, and plant diseases and insect pests in South Taiwan, but also leave a record of the modernization of agriculture in Taiwan during the early twentieth century under Japanese rule.